jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 **3. Epic Electric**

-Electricity is something you use every day, but have you stopped to think about what things conduct current, and which things don't?
-With a plasma ball Science Mom demonstrates which things resist and conduct electricity and explains how this important phenomenon works.
-We also take a look at static electricity, moving balloons and cans without touching them, and making orbs of tinsel levitate in the air.
+Electricity is something we use every day, but how often do we stop to think about what things conduct current, and why?
+With a plasma ball, Science Mom demonstrates which materials conduct electricity and explains how this fascinating phenomenon works.
+During the workshop, we’ll also take a look at static electricity, moving balloons and cans without touching them, and making orbs of tinsel levitate into the air.

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/FAQ/Class4.jpg" description="Sticking a balloon to the wall with static electricity." maxwidth="400px" %}